-One of the principles guiding my medical career is my belief in the importance of education.
+One of the principles guiding my medical career is a belief in the importance of education.
 That’s true whether I’m teaching future plastic surgeons in my job as a professor at Northwestern University or providing information to my patients during consultations.
 It’s also a reason I devote a significant amount of time to answering questions posted on RealSelf.com about a range of procedures, including breast augmentation.

-Q: Silicone breast implants vs. saline — How to choose?
+Q: “Silicone breast implants vs. saline — How to choose?”

 Q: “Have I got capsular contracture again?”

 A: Mild capsular contracture can cause the implant to appear slightly higher, even though the breast does not feel firm.
 Your observation that the right implant does not move quite as freely as the left raises that possibility.
 However, a definite diagnosis of capsular contracture could not be made without an examination.

 Q: “What is recovery like after breast augmentation?”

 While each patient differs, recovery for my breast augmentation patients often involves less discomfort and is quicker than the same surgery performed by many other surgeons in the area.
 Using my in-depth knowledge of wound healing and scarring, I incorporate meticulous surgical techniques that minimize swelling and bruising, accelerate recovery, and minimize scarring.
 I do not require breast augmentation patients to wear special garments or bandages after surgery.

 One of the key points I make in most of my answers is that patients should be examined by a board-certified plastic surgeon before making any decisions about a procedure.
 RealSelf is an excellent starting place for women who are either beginning their journeys of physical transformation or have questions about their results.